 First signs of hearing loss

-Identifying the first signs of hearing loss is crucial for getting the right treatment for you.
+Identifying the first signs of hearing loss is crucial for getting the right treatment for you, according to Dr. Melissa Alexander of Alexander Audiology.
 Some symptoms that indicate you are dealing with hearing impairment include:

 - The inability to follow conversations in noisy places